 While your kids play, sneak over to the park’s open field and enjoy a moment of quiet under the Where We Met sculpture by artist Janet Echelman.
 Composed of 35 miles of technical fibers crafted into 242,800 knots, the wispy, mesh-like artwork sways 60 feet overhead.
 The lines of Echelman’s sculpture were inspired by Greensboro’s “Gate City” nickname — specifically, she says, by the six railroad lines that intersected here.
 “The routes brought together people from diverse cultures and races, so I wove together lines of brilliant color that meet at the center,” Echelman says.

-Now it’s time for a little pre-planning.
+Now it’s time for a little pre-planning before you return to the Greensboro train station.
 Duck into Cheesecakes by Alex (back on Elm Street), buy yourselves a treat, and tuck a second away in your bag.
 It’s almost impossible not to dive right into every one of their delectable deserts, but boy will you be happy on your train ride home.
-While this downtown mainstay is known for their cheesecakes, the layer cakes — like carrot, Triple Chocolate Threat, and strawberry red velvet — are moist and delicious, and their cupcakes, muffins, cookies, turnovers, and brownies satisfy even the most discerning sweet tooth.
+While this downtown mainstay is known for its cheesecakes, the layer cakes — like carrot, Triple Chocolate Threat, and strawberry red velvet — are moist and delicious, and their cupcakes, muffins, cookies, turnovers, and brownies satisfy even the most discerning sweet tooth.

 If you have any energy left, this is the place to burn it.
 From Just Be, make a right on Elm and pause, looking both ways before crossing over three sets of tracks to South Elm.
 A block later, tucked away at the end of Lewis Street, Boxcar Bar + Arcade features more than 50 arcade cabinets, 15 pinball machines, and 175 console games.
 Challenge your travel companion to a game of Rampage, or post up at the Star Wars pinball machine and throw your tokens away with reckless abandon.

-Back at the station, pop into the coffee shop for a quick pick-me-up, and settle in while you wait for your ride home.
-In this new light, you’ll notice features you may have missed earlier — the polished terrazzo floors, a larger-than-life Southern Railway Map painted above the train entrance — all details that reinforce the station’s romance and sense of adventure.
-In a matter of minutes, you’ll be nestled in your plush seat with your feet up, a new good book, and a treat — your reward for a day spent in the Gate City.
+Back at the Greensboro train station, pop into the coffee shop for a quick pick-me-up, and settle in while you wait for your ride home.
+In the evening light, you’ll notice features you may have missed earlier — the polished terrazzo floors, a larger-than-life Southern Railway Map painted above the train entrance — all details that reinforce the station’s romance and sense of adventure.
+In a matter of minutes, you’ll be settled in your plush seat with your feet up, a new good book, and a treat — your reward for a day well spent in the Gate City.